 I heard a cuss word almost every other Sunday in church planting.
 And, it was a part of normal conversation.
 They didn’t know “church’ was a place for “nice” language.
 If they got drunk the night before – they told you.
 If they were struggling to believe in God – you knew it.
 There was no pretense.
 I would rather we all had “clean” language.
 Drunkenness is a sin.
 God can be believed without reservation.
 But it was refreshing to know where people really stood.
 There was no passive aggression or pretense – something I see often in the established church – afraid, perhaps, they wouldn’t be accepted otherwise.

 People were so excited about the church they brought their friends.
 What a novel idea!
 Sure, it happens in the established church too, but it seemed to happen more frequently in a church plant.
 People in the established church often feel they’ve exhausted their contacts, all their friends are already in the church, or the newness and excitement of inviting has long since past.
 (Obviously, this is one of the major mindsets to challenge in church revitalization.)

 In an established church there are so many “mature” Christians – certainly people who know all the expectations of the church and appear to follow them – a newcomer far from God can often feel they don’t measure up at all.
 In a church plant, which often reaches people far from God, every baby step seems to be a major step.

 It’s not rejected.
 It’s not resisted.
 There are no politics or the “right people” you have to talk to before you implement.
 Everyone knows it’s part of the process.
 It’s in the DNA.

 Rules are not cumbersome.

-Those are a few things I miss about church planting.
-It’s an exciting time in ministry and, as hard as it is, it’s very rewarding.
+Those are a few things I missed about church planting.
+Church planting is an exciting time in ministry and, as hard as it is, it’s very rewarding.
 My prayers go out to my church planting friends.